panther-labs/panther/docs/gitbook/log-analysis/log-processing/log-setup/gsuite.md

 # GSuite

-In order for Panther to be able to access the Report logs of your organization, you will need to create a new GSuite application with permissions to access Reports of your organization.
+In order for Panther to be able to access the Reports of your organization, you will need to create a new GSuite application with the necessary permissions.
-Panther will use the credentials of this application in order to pull the logs periodically (every 1 minute).
+Panther will use this application to pull the logs periodically (every 1 minute).

 ## Setting up a GSuite application
 {% hint style="info" %}
 The steps below can only be performed if your GSuite user has permissions to see your organization's Reports.
-If your user doesn't have such permissions, you can follow the steps [here](https://support.google.com/a/answer/2406043) in order to create a new role with Permissions access and assign your user this role.
+If your user doesn't have such permissions, you can follow the steps [here](https://support.google.com/a/answer/2406043) in order to create a new role with Reports access and assign the role to your user.
 {% endhint %}